zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

   - 🌐: Open this model's Civitai url in a new tab
   - 💡: Add this model's trigger words to prompt
   - 🏷️: Use this model's preview image's prompt
-* Above buttons support thumbnail mode of Extra Network
+* Above buttons support thumbnail mode of Extra Network in versions of webui prior to 1.5.0.
+    * Thumbnail mode was removed in v1.5.0 of webui and replaced customizable model card sizes.
 * Option to always show additional buttons, to work with touchscreen.
+* To the best of my knowledge, this extension should still work in versions of webui prior to v1.5.0, but it is not tested.
+I make best-effort attempts to write code that *should* maintain compatibility with older versions, but if you have run into problems, please file an issue and I'll attempt to resolve it.

 # Install
 Go to SD webui's extension tab, go to `Install from url` sub-tab.